exposr/exposrd/README.md

-# exposr
+# exposr - dynamic reverse tunnel relay server

-exposr is a self-hosted tunnel server that allows you to securely expose devices and services behind NATs or firewalls to the Internet through public URLs.
+exposr is a self-hosted reverse tunnel relay server that allows you to securely expose devices and services behind NATs or firewalls to the Internet through public URLs.

 exposr can for example be used for development and previews or for exposing services behind NAT/firewalls to the Internet without port-forwarding and risk of exposing your IP address.

-Why another "localhost reverse proxy"? exposr takes a slightly different approach than other servers of the same type. exposr is designed to run as a container with horizontal elastic scaling properties, and is well suited to run in container-orchestration systems like Kubernetes.
+Why another "reverse tunnel server"? exposr takes a slightly different approach than other servers of the same type. exposr is designed to run as a container with horizontal elastic scaling properties, and is well suited to run in container-orchestration systems like Kubernetes.